anthonykasza/crypto-terms/README.md

 Broadcast - transactions are broadcast across a blockchains's peer nodes to request validation of the transaction.
 Transactions may be instantly accepted or added to a mempool.

 Mempool - a smaller database (or queue) of unconfirmed or pending transactions which every node keeps.
-When a transaction is confirmed by being included in a block, it is removed from the mempool.
+When a transaction is confirmed by being included in a block, it is removed from the mempool. if the mempools has a large backlog, miners prioritize transactions with highest fees. if the pending transactions in the mempool is smaller than the chain's block's size, transactions paying no fee (inputs minus outputs equals zero) may be included in mined blocks.

 Validators/Miners - Nodes which check a transaction and either accept or reject the transaction.
 Accepted transactions are included in the next block published on a blockchain.
 Nodes which validate transactions are often rewarded with a small fee.
 Validators on different blockchain networks are referred to with different names: miners, validators, etc.